 A smart stripe – whether wide or narrow – is a classic pattern that will visually elongate and widen a room, just as floorboards do.

 A striped rug against an otherwise plain background is a powerful tool in interior architecture – it has the effect of redirecting the eye and reshaping a space.

+Be creative with flooring – a horizontal stripe a graphic and anchors the scheme.
+Black and white is a much stronger accent when paired with a bold color.
 ‘Today, the floor is increasingly being used as the 'fifth wall' and pattern gives a room instant character and vitality.
-Brightly coloured striped floors provide an opportunity to inject colour and set contrasts,’ explains Lorna Haigh, Head of creative, Alternative Flooring, alternativeflooring.co.uk.
+Brightly colored striped floors provide an opportunity to inject color and set contrasts,’ continues Lorna Haigh.

 Striped carpeting on stairs makes a design statement as soon as you enter a house, but it needn't be limited to this area.
 More people are finding the confidence to play with different breadths and scales throughout the house, from broad to ticking and pencil stripes.

 In all cases, a stripe that leads up and away from where you are standing will make that space feel longer, while broad stripes can help it feel wider.
 Fitzroy runner by Roger Oates.

 11. Decorate bedroom walls with stripes to exaggerate space